Bill Bruford: Personal life

 Bruford married his wife Carolyn in March 1973; they live in Surrey.
-They have three children, Alex, Holly, and Jack; Alex was formerly the drummer of the indie rock band Infadels.
+They have three children, including Alex, who was the drummer of the indie rock band Infadels.

-It was at Bruford's wedding reception where Jon Anderson met Jamie Muir, who inspired Anderson to read Autobiography of a Yogi which became the origin of Yes's double album Tales from Topographic Oceans (1973).
+At Bruford's wedding reception, Jon Anderson met Jamie Muir, who inspired Anderson to read Autobiography of a Yogi which became the origin of Yes's double album Tales from Topographic Oceans (1973).

 Bruford described himself as a "lapsed atheist".

 Songwriting

 When interviewed in 1982, Bruford commented on his ability to compose for King Crimson.
 "It's very hard to know how to communicate in a band like that where the individuals are competent enough to produce their own kinds of sounds, it's very hard to write for a band like that."

 Legacy

 Many other drummers have cited Bruford as an influence, including Danny Carey, Mike Portnoy, Matt Cameron, Brann Dailor, Tim "Herb" Alexander, Gene Hoglan, Aaron Harris, Chad Cromwell, Ben Koller, Chris Pennie, Steve Arrington, Mac McNeilly, Morgan Simpson of Black Midi, Eric Kretz, and Martin Dosh.
 In addition, other artists have been quoted expressing admiration for his work including Neil Murray, Jimmy Keegan, and Adrian Younge.